burncode/python-rancher2/README.md

 # Rancher 2 v3 API Interface

-The first release of this module allows you to query the Rancher 2 v3 API with GET requests.
+The first release of this module allows you to query the Rancher 2 v3 API with GET,PUT,POST, and DELETE requests.
 This is a thin layer on top of doing straight cURL requests.
 This started as an attempt to understand using the Rancher 2 v3 API.

 ### Installation
 The prefix option may vary depending on the system you are running.